Are you looking for a fabulous new hair colour? Or maybe two? Black and red hair is the perfect combination of two bold and striking colours.

 Will black and red hair suit me?

-This is a great way to experiment with new styles and colours if you’re looking to be adventurous.
+Red and black is a great way to experiment with new styles and colors if you’re looking to be adventurous.

-You never know, you might find that this combination of hair colours suits your skin tone more than you ever imagined.
+You never know, you might find that this combination of hair colors suits your skin tone more than you ever imagined.

 Redheads are most commonly associated with this look, but that doesn’t mean that everyone else can’t enjoy it.

-If you have naturally black hair, adding a pop of red colour is easy too.
+If you have naturally black hair, adding a pop of red color is easy too.

 All you need to do is find the right shade for you.
 This will involve finding out if you have cool or warm undertones.